redding/romo/gh-pages/view_handlers/css/grids.md

 ## Introduction

-Grid systems create page layouts through a series of rows and columns:
+Grids create page layouts through a series of rows and columns:

 * Use rows (`.romo-row`) to create horizontal groups of cells (`.romo-span*`).
 * Content should be placed within cells, and only cells may be immediate children of rows.